Shuja1401/BuildingBlocks/KnowledgeHub/ErrorHandling.md

 except ZeroDivisionError:
     print("Cannot divide by zero!")'''</pre>

-# Using exception to capture different types of errors.
-It will print the exact error
+# Using else with try & except
+*Else run this if no exception occurs.
 <pre>'''
 **python**
 try: